 3.The Handy Mop ハンディモップ(HandiMoppu) from Daiso

-The mop for hands (it looks similar to a glove) and can be used to remove dust from TVs and computers.
+This is basically a mop on your hands (it looks similar to a glove) and can be used to remove dust from TVs and computers.

 As you can wash it, you can also use it wet to wipe floors and windows.